 Both our Optimum and Suddenlink segments provide broadband, pay television and telephony services to SMB customers.
 In addition to these services, we also offer managed services, including business e-mail, hosted private branch exchange, web space storage and network security monitoring for SMB customers.
 We also offer Optimum Voice for Business, providing for up to 24 voice lines for SMB customers and 20 business calling features at no additional charge.
-Optimum Voice for Business offers business trunking services, such as international calling, toll free calling and virtual receptionists, are also available for business customers.
+Optimum Voice for Business offers business trunking services with support for application programming interfaces.
+Optional add-on services, such as international calling, toll free calling and virtual receptionists, are also available for business customers.